*WP Post Template: Funder Template Description: Post Template for funding index*/>

 The Trust consider under learning disability the conditions generally referred to as severe learning difficulties, together with autism.
 In this area, they consider projects concerning children or adults.
 Learning disability, thus defined, is their priority for funding.
 They do not give grants for research into or care of those with mental illness or dyslexia.
 Funding is available only to organisations within the UK.
 Grants will not normally be awarded to individuals.

 Applications will only be considered from voluntary organisations which are registered charities or are associated with a registered charity.
 Meetings of the Trustees are usually held in April and October each year.

-The Fund offers small grants up to £10,000 (Aug 16 and March 17) and larger grants over £10,000 (deadline Aug 17).
+The Fund offers small grants up to £10,000 (Aug 2017) and larger grants over £10,000 (deadline Aug 17, meeting Nov).
 Funding is normally considered for capital and revenue costs and for both specific projects and for general running/core costs.